I am currently a PhD student

 In its deliberations, the jury assesses the quality of the candidate's work and oral presentation, as well as his/her ability to discuss his/her results and their extensions in response to the jury's questions.

-Exceptionally, and with the exception of its chairman, the members of the jury may take part in the defence by video-conference.
+In exceptional circumstances, and with the exception of the Chair, the members of the jury may take part in the examination by videoconference.

 Admission to the doctoral degree or deferral is then pronounced.